-Sarah Lindsay enters the 2013 season as the assistant coach for the Our Lady of the Lake University Saints Volleyball Team.
+Sarah Lindsay enters her fourth season as assistant coach for the Our Lady of the Lake University Saints Volleyball Team.

 Lindsay was a member of the inaugural volleyball team, that along with men's soccer, kicked off intercollegiate athletics at OLLU in 2007.

 Throughout her four years on the volleyball team, Lindsay played libero.
 In 2010, she was named to the Red River Athletic Conference All-Conference Team.
 She also was named a RRAC Scholar Athlete in 2009 and 2010.

 Lindsay is a native of El Paso, Texas, where she attended Capt.
 John Chapin High School.
 In high school, she was a three-time all-district player, a two-time all-city player, and was named to the El Paso Times All-City team as a libero.

 She received a bachelor's degree in Early Childhood Education at OLLU, and in May 2014, she received a Master of Deaf Education and Hearing Science from the University of Texas Health Science Center -- San Antonio.